 My clients have been in several different industries such as manufacturing, professional services (including technical, financial, advertising, legal, etc.) retail, technology (including software-as-a-service), real estate development and construction, transportation, auto dealerships, etc.

 At one point in my career, I worked in the national tax office of a large accounting firm.
 That’s when I started doing webinars and seminars.
 I later started writing my blog, which led to more article writing and my column in Tax Analysts State Tax Notes.
 As a result, I have a great deal of experience analyzing current developments and transforming them into alerts, articles, whitepapers, presentations and blog posts.
-To date, I have written 900+ blog posts, 40+ articles, and delivered 50+ presentations.
+To date, I have written 1,000+ blog posts, 60+ articles, and delivered 60+ presentations.

 I started my career (in 1995) working at a Fortune 500 company managing the state income tax function (provision, planning, compliance, and controversy) for a large consolidated group of companies operating in almost every state.
 I then gained federal tax experience working at another Fortune 500 company and regional accounting firms.
 I eventually became the accounting methods and inventory technical leader in the national tax office of a national accounting firm.

 After gaining in-depth experience on the federal tax side, I ventured back into the state tax area by creating and leading an internal state and local tax group at a national real estate developer/construction contractor.
 I also served as a state and local tax office leader at a large regional firm in Minnesota and Big 4 accounting firm in Virginia.
-Prior to starting LEVERAGE SALT, LLC, I served as a state and local tax practice leader in Washington D.C. for a large regional firm with offices in the Midwest and East Coast.
+Prior to starting LEVERAGE SALT, LLC in 2013, I served as a state and local tax practice leader in Washington D.C. for a large regional firm with offices in the Midwest and East Coast.

 I hold a Masters of Science in Taxation from the Washington School of Law and a Bachelors of Science in Accounting from Millikin University.
 I am also an enrolled agent and a graduate fellow of the National Tax Practice Institute.